 interprets the world.
-Information about family risks, resources, and practices provides a comprehensive understanding of critical intervening and mediating variables on child outcomes.
+Information about family risks, resources, and practices provides a more comprehensive understanding of critical intervening and mediating variables on child outcomes.
 In this section, we present important information reported by parents about the children's family and household characteristics.
 We also include parent reports on family income, housing, and food security.

 Household composition and the presence of parents, siblings, and other adults in the home shape children's early experiences.
-On average, East Yakima kindergartners lived in homes with 3 children and 2 adults (Table II.1).
-Almost 60 percent of the children lived with both biological parents, and the parents of 42 percent were married.
-Thirty-eight percent lived with only their mothers, and 2 percent lived with neither parent.
-Of those fathers not living with their children, 17 percent provided some type of financial support.
+On average, White Center kindergartners lived in homes with 3 children and 2 adults (Table II.1).
+Sixty-four percent of the children lived with both biological parents, and the parents of 57 percent were married.
+A third lived with only their mothers, and 3 percent lived with neither parent.
+Of those fathers not living with their children, a third provided some type of financial support.

 Families' economic well-being also shapes children's experiences and can be an important mediator of children's school readiness outcomes.
-Just over 25 percent of East Yakima kindergartners lived in households with incomes below 50 percent of the federal poverty level.2 Nearly 65 percent lived in households at or below the poverty line, and more than 90 percent in households below 185 percent of the line.
-Nearly one-third of East Yakima kindergarten families owned their homes; 58 percent rented; and about 12 percent lived in public, subsidized, or transitional housing.
-In terms of food security, 31 percent of families said that it was sometimes true that the food they bought did not last long enough and that they could not afford to buy more; 8 percent said that this was often true.
+More than a fifth of White Center kindergartners lived in households with incomes below 50 percent of the federal poverty level.2 Nearly half lived in households at or below the poverty line, and almost three quarters in households below 185 percent of the line.
+Nearly one-third of White Center kindergarten families owned their homes, half rented, and about 18 percent lived in public or subsidized housing.
+In terms of food security, 37 percent of families said that it was sometimes true that the food they bought did not last long enough and that they could not afford to buy more; 3 percent said that this was often true.

-Mothers of East Yakima kindergartners were 35 years old, on average; the average age of fathers was 31 (Table II.2).
-East Yakima parents come from diverse racial/ethnic backgrounds.
-The largest racial/ethnic group was Hispanic (81 percent of mothers and 86 percent of fathers); followed by white, non-Hispanic (14 percent of mothers and 10 percent of fathers); and multiple or another race (4 percent of mothers and 2 percent of fathers).
+Mothers and fathers of White Center kindergartners were 35 years old, on average (Table II.2).
+White Center parents come from diverse racial/ethnic backgrounds.
+The largest racial/ethnic group was Hispanic (33 percent of mothers and 32 percent of fathers), followed by Asian and multiple or other race.
 On average, parents of kindergartners had low levels of education.
-Three-quarters of mothers had less than a high school diploma or GED; 39 percent had completed eighth grade or less, 33 percent had completed 9 to 11 years of schooling, and 3 percent had completed twelfth grade but not obtained a degree.
-Ninety percent of fathers had less than a high school degree or GED; 48 percent completed eighth grade or less, 36 percent completed between 9 and 11 years of schooling, and 6 percent had completed twelfth grade but not obtained a degree.
-Four percent of mothers and none of the fathers had a college or higher degree.
-In terms of employment, 54 percent of mothers were employed at least part time, 10 percent were looking for work, and 36 percent were not participating in the labor market.
-Among the fathers, 80 percent were employed, 14 percent were looking for work, and 6 percent were not in the labor market.
+Just over a third of mothers had less than a high school degree or GED; 17 percent had completed eighth grade or less, 12 percent had completed 9 to 11 years of schooling, and 5 percent had completed twelfth grade but not obtained a degree.
+Forty-four percent of fathers had less than a high school diploma or GED; 13 percent had completed eighth grade or less, 12 percent had completed 9 to 11 years of schooling, and 19 percent had completed twelfth grade but not obtained a degree.
+Five percent of mothers and 8 percent of fathers had a college or higher degree.
+In terms of employment, 62 percent of mothers were employed at least part-time, 10 percent were looking for work, and 28 percent were not participating in the labor market.
+Among the fathers, 91 percent were employed, 4 percent were looking for work, and 5 percent were not in the labor market.

-Most parents of East Yakima kindergartners were immigrants-63 percent of mothers and fathers were not born in the United States.
+Most parents of White Center kindergartners were immigrants-64 percent of mothers and 62 percent of fathers were not born in the United States.
 Moreover, a substantial proportion were relatively recent immigrants.
-More than half of mothers and 41 percent of fathers had been
+Just more than half of mothers and 40 percent of fathers had been in the United States for 10 years or less.
+Moreover, nearly 30 percent of mothers said that they do not understand English well or do not understand it at all.3